A transdiagnostic approach to integrative, practical mental health and wellbeing tools.

 - Depression, anxiety, OCD, PTSD, etc., are not totally separate problems.
 Instead, they're different outcomes of the same underlying causes and risk factors.

-Think of it like this: If several people are standing in cold, rainy weather without an umbrella, some might get a cold, others the flu, and others might be fine.
+Think of it like this: if several people are standing in cold, rainy weather without an umbrella, some might get a cold, others the flu, and others might be fine.

 The shared risk is being out in the rain.